-The Bonds have been assigned ratings of "AAA," "Aaa" and "AAA" by Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("Standard & Poor's"), respectively, based upon, and solely the result of, the municipal bond insurance policy provided by Financial Security.
-See "BOND INSURANCE" and Appendix E. The Bonds have been assigned ratings by Fitch, Moody's and Standard & Poor's of "AA," "Aa2" and "AA," respectively, without regard to the municipal bond insurance policy provided by Financial Security.
+The Bonds have been assigned ratings of "AAA," "Aaa" and "AAA" by Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("Standard & Poor's"), respectively, based upon, and solely as the result of, the municipal bond insurance policies provided by Ambac Assurance and Financial Security.
+See "BOND INSURANCE" and Appendix F. The Bonds have been assigned ratings by Fitch, Moody's and Standard & Poor's of "AA," "Aa2" and "AA," respectively, without regard to the municipal bond insurance policies provided by Ambac Assurance and Financial Security.